 One of the unique features of the School's programs for adults is its emphasis on individualized academic advising.
-Admissions Coordinators and Academic Advising Coordinators are available to assist the student with his or her decision on pursuing a degree.
-They will discuss basic program requirements and review previous course work for possible credit.
-After formal application has been made, the student will be assigned to an academic advising coordinator who will process the application and work with the student to provide academic advising throughout his or her time at the college.
-They will provide assistance and guidance regarding:
+Admissions Coordinators and Academic Advising Coordinators are available to assist the student with the decision to pursue a degree.
+They will discuss basic program requirements and review previous coursework for possible credit.
+After the formal application has been made, the student will be assigned to an academic advising coordinator by program of study.
+The advisor will work with the student to provide assistance and guidance through the college experience regarding:

+- Major/Minor/Concentration Program requirements

 - Course prerequisites

 - Registration procedures

-- Approved Program Checksheet
+- Approved Transfer Credit Evaluation (TCE)

 - Graduation requirements